jennybuni/retrobun/content/posts/pokemon-hg-ss/index.md

 - **Pokéwalker Completeness**: Finding a copy with the original Pokéwalker (and that tiny plastic clip) skyrockets the value.
 Loose cartridges are fun to play, but a *Complete in Box* (often abbreviated “CIB”) set with Pokéwalker, manuals, and inserts is where collectors get excited.
 - **Condition is King**: Because the Pokéwalker was meant to be used, many secondhand units are scratched, missing battery covers, or nonfunctional.
 Pristine ones—or better yet, sealed copies—are incredibly desirable.
-- **Value Trend**: A few years ago, you could scoop up a loose copy for around $40.
+- **Value Trend**: A few years ago, you could scoop up a loose copy for around £20.
 Today?
-Expect $120–150 for a cartridge alone, and $250+ for CIB sets in good condition.
-Sealed copies can push into the $500–600 range, depending on region.
+Expect £80–100 for a cartridge alone, and £120+ for a boxed copy, £220+ for CIB (including pokewalker) sets in good condition.
+Sealed copies can push into the £700–800 range, depending on region.
 - **Regional Variants**: The Japanese releases had slightly different packaging and inserts, which some collectors chase specifically to build a “world set.”

 ## Beginner Tips for Collectors